-Instead, banks should be using data science-driven technology solutions to turn the tables on financial criminals.
+Instead, banks and financial institutions should be using technology solutions driven by artificial intelligence (AI) and machine learning to turn the tables on financial criminals.

-Data science, a long and well-established analytics discipline, employs mathematical/algorithmic tools, multiple statistical techniques and models, data mining, access to big data (internal and external, structured and unstructured), machine learning and automation.
+AI and machine learning employ mathematical/algorithmic tools, multiple statistical techniques and models, data mining, access to big data (internal and external, structured and unstructured), and automation.
 It’s forward looking in nature and capable of delivering previously unknown insights, prescriptive information and recommended actions.
 And it allows data scientists to explore and exploit vast and diverse data stores in a fraction of the time typical of traditional data analysis methods (i.e. seconds or less versus weeks, months or more).

-A data science-based, automated AML solution can be much more efficient, effective and cost-effective than traditional, largely manual data analytics approaches.
-By collecting and examining huge volumes of internal and external data comprehensively and methodically, in real time on a continuous basis, a data science-powered AML solution can find hidden correlations, relationships and activities other AML solutions routinely miss.
+An AI-based, automated AML solution can be much more efficient, effective and cost-effective than traditional, largely manual data analytics approaches.
+By collecting and examining huge volumes of internal and external data comprehensively and methodically, in real time on a continuous basis, an AML solution powered by AI and machine learning can find hidden correlations, relationships and activities that other AML solutions routinely miss.
 It can also reduce the incidence of false positives some solutions produce that trigger costly, time-consuming internal investigations.